 What is the point of an Inner Critic if all it does is make us feel badly about ourselves?
-In this didactic and experiential continuing education course for mental health professionals, we not only deepen our understanding of the purpose of the six critic types, but we also discover a path for a positive relationship with this aspect of the Self that leads to more Self-compassion and confidence, and a decrease in the symptoms that bring our clients to therapy.
+In this didactic and experiential continuing education course for mental health professionals, we not only deepen our understanding of the purpose of the six roles of the Inner Critic, but we also discover a path for a positive relationship with this aspect of the Self that leads to more Self-compassion and confidence, and a decrease in the symptoms that bring our clients to therapy.

 Drawing upon the Internal Family Systems (IFS) model, this creative blueprint for working with the Inner Critic uses Art and Drama Therapy methods.
 As a participant you will get to both facilitate these methods and experience them for yourself so that you are better prepared to bring them into your practice.